An expensive way to improve listening skills

 Table of Contents

-FluentU uses content from around the web to immerse users in their target language.
+FluentU uses audio and video content from around the web to immerse users in their target language.
 All content comes with a transcription and a translation that allows users to follow along with the video or audio clip.
 There are also quizzes and flashcards to help reinforce new phrases and vocabulary.
-FluentU doesn’t necessarily teach a language though.
-Instead, it focuses on improving listening comprehension.
+FluentU doesn’t teach all the skills necessary to learn a language.
+Instead, it focuses on specific skills like listening comprehension.
 It’s a good complementary app for casual practice, but it won’t necessarily help you become fluent.

-FluentU is a well-marketed language learning app that has a substantial library of videos, audio clips, and flashcards to help learners improve their comprehension skills.
-It’s a straightforward platform and is easy to use, but that doesn’t necessarily mean it’s the most effective.
+FluentU is a well-marketed language learning app that has a substantial library of videos, audio clips, and flashcards to help you improve your comprehension skills.
+It’s a straightforward platform and is easy to use, but that doesn’t mean it’s the most effective.
 This FluentU review will walk you through how to use the app, its features and costs, and show you some FluentU alternatives.

-For individuals, FluentU costs $29.99 per month or $240 per year if you pay annually ($19.99 per month).
+For individuals, FluentU costs $29.99 per month or $240 per year ($19.99 per month).
 For schools, the cost of FluentU starts at $29.90 per user annually, and this cost decreases as you add more users.
 Both the individual and academic plans offer a free trial, so you can try FluentU before subscribing.

 It’s important to note that FluentU is based in Hong Kong, so some credit cards may charge an additional 1% to 3% transaction fee.
 FluentU is quite a bit more expensive than most other language apps, and it’s also gaining more competitors, like Lingopie.